 Click this button to create a report of the file comparison in HTML, HTML slideshow, XML or UNIX diff format.
 HTML reports are particularly useful for archiving and sharing.

 Click this button to merge non-conflicting changes automatically from the left and right files into the centre common ancestor file of a three-way comparison.

-Click this button to change to a three-way file comparison view.
+Click this button to change between two-way and three-way comparisons.
+Professional

 The tab strip enables you to switch quickly between different file comparisons if you have several open at once.

 The upper icon indicates that the file has been edited or modified since the comparison was first performed.
 Note that editing is disabled by default in read-only files, but can be enabled if desired.

 The lower icon indicates that a file is read-only.
 Read-only files may only be edited if you have configured Merge to allow this.

 Drag the linking lines panel left or right from here to change the relative widths of the file comparison panes.
 Double click to re-centre.

 This block of text is present only in the left-hand file.
 The connecting lines show you exactly where the text would have to be inserted in the right file to make the two files identical.